Hey/THORChain-Pause/README.md

 - PASSWORD: The password required to authenticate requests to pause the THORChain node.
 - MAKE_CWD: The directory path of the THORChain node where the make pause command will be executed.

-Once the environment variables are set, you can run the THORChain Pause Bot binary.
+Once the environment variables are set, you can run the THORChain Pause binary.
 Here's an example command:

 ```sh
 ./thorchain-pause-bot